aptible/support/source/topics/account/how-to-manage-billing.md

     - Any billable usage
     - The unit pricing rate per resource type

-2. Under the _Plan_ tab you can see you current plan, or upgrade plans.
+2. Under the _Plan_ tab you can view your current plan, or upgrade plans.

 3. Under the _Payment Method_ tab you can change or edit your payment method, and view